devmorph-9/devmorph-9/README.md

-<p>I'm Devmorph-9 - I'm a full stack developer.</p>
+<p>I'm Devmorph-9 - I'm a full stack developer.
-<p>I explore random ideas, pick random project and build side projects in free time</p>
+ I explore random ideas, pick random project and build side projects in free time</p>

 ##
-<p>currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that</p>
+<p>currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that
+<br></br>
-<p>currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that</p>
+currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that
+<br></br>
-<p>currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that</p>
+currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that</p>